 - The old prophet lied to him.

-- Hanani called King Asa foolish, which Jesus says is such a bad thing to say that you can get sent to hell for it.
+- Hanani called King Asa foolish, which Jesus says is such a bad thing to say (to anyone, let alone a ruler) that you can get sent to hell for it.

 - Jehu son of Hanani said bad things about kings of both Israel and Judah.